 Homeowners Insurance Roof Exclusions: Explained

 Roof condition directly affects your homeowners insurance eligibility, coverage limits and premium costs.
 Well-maintained roofs signal lower risk and earn better rates.
-Damage or poor maintenance results in higher premiums or policy cancellation.
+Damaged or poorly maintained roofs result in higher premiums or policy cancellation.

 Roof Issues That Can Cancel Your Homeowners Insurance